jsilve21/scoutprovisions/index.md

 ## Why use Scout Provisions

-### Scout Provisions was born out of experience - its management team has overseen over 300 commercial build-outs in the greater South of the US, representing over $1,000,000 spent on build-out materials.
+### Scout Provisions was born out of experience - our management team has overseen over 300 commercial build-outs in the greater South of the US, representing over $1,000,000 spent on build-out materials.

 After supporting dozens of tenants struggling with higher-than-expected build-out costs, Scout was formed to help tenants anticipate and control these costs early in the build-out process.

-Scout's planning process features three distinct, crucial benefits in the build-out process:
+Our planning process features three distinct, crucial benefits in the build-out process:

 **1. Cost control and savings for tenants**